mui/mui-x/docs/data/date-pickers/rfc/calendar.md

 </Calendar.Header.Root>
 ```

-But the current behavior is not great, once you are on the `year` view, there is no way to go back to the `day` view without picking a value.
+But the current behavior is not great, once the user is on the `year` view, there is no way to go back to the `day` view without picking a value.
 :::

 ## Display week number